roytang/blog/content/post/2002/11/square-enix.md

 Namco, another game company also has some stock in both Square and Enix, and is the publisher of Xenogears' prequel, Xenosaga.

 Square also has a US publishing deal with EA, set to expire at the end of the year.
-(This last tidbit may not mean anything&#8230;)
+(This last tidbit may not mean anything... )

 Square also recently acquired the Quest team (responsible for Tactics Ogre series) and the rights to the Ogre Battle franchise.